 - Proactively refer people to other businesses that have a clientele similar to yours.
 Let those businesses know you've done so and that you'd appreciate the same.

-- Be remarkable; remind clients why your service is special.
+- Be remarkable; remind clients why your company is special.
 Give them something (good) to talk about.

 - Inspire confidence.
 It's risky referring someone-what if it's not successful?
 You can inspire confidence in your referral sources by letting them know that 80% (or whatever) of your business comes from repeat customers.